 What’s wrong with this picture?
 Pretty much everything.

 Because the discoverers of this varietal were ignorant colonialists, they added the “i.”
 They probably felt that the name reminded them of fair Meikos in the Hanamachis.
-Whatever the case was, since Geisha sounds a bit nicer than Gesha anyway, the name stuck.
+Whatever the reason, since Geisha sounds a bit nicer than Gesha anyway, the name stuck.

 And for a long time, no one crowed about it under whatever name.
 Especially not in Ethiopia, the motherland of coffee and the flowery-fresh varietal.

 Nevertheless, botanically speaking, Geisha is as Ethiopian as it’s possible to be.
-On the coffee family tree, Geisha sits right after the main branching of Arabica and the classification of Ethiopian varietals.
-In other words, it was there long before anyone had the idea of crossbreeding varietals.
+On the coffee family tree, Geisha sits right after the main branching of Arabica coffee and the classification of Ethiopian varietals.
+In other words, it was there long before anyone had the idea of crossbreeding varieties.

 Eventually, it came to Central America – and to a plantation in Panama.